jfeltz/emamux-ghci/README.md

     (setq emamux-ghci:includes '("src" "tests"))
     (setq emamux-ghci:exts '("UnicodeSyntax" "GADTs"))

-  Note also, a <i>emamux-ghci:sync</i> is performed on emamaux-load-[buffer|file] if project settings settings are changed.
-However, these settings can be sent manually with:
+  Note, a <i>emamux-ghci:proj-sync</i> is performed on emamaux-ghci:proj-load-[buffer|file] if project settings are changed.
+However, this can be done manually:

     M-x emacs-ghci:proj-sync